gangelo/dsu/README.md

 [![License](http://img.shields.io/badge/license-MIT-yellowgreen.svg)](#license)

 ## About
-`dsu` is little gem that helps manage your Agile DSU (Daily Stand Up) participation.
-How? by providing a simple command line interface (CLI) which allows you to create, read, update, and delete (CRUD) noteworthy activities that you performed during your day.
-During your DSU, you can then easily recall and share these these activities with your team.
-Activities are grouped by day and can be viewed in simple text format from the command line.
-When viewing a particular day, `dsu` will automatically display the previous day's activities as well.
-This is useful for remembering what you did yesterday, so you can share your "Today" and "Yesterday" activities with your team during your DSU.
-If the day you are trying to view falls on a weekend or Monday, `dsu` will display back to, and including the weekend and previous Friday inclusive, so that you can share what you did over the weekend (if anything) and the previous Friday.
+`dsu` is a simple, but powerful little gem I wrote for myself to help me manage my Agile DSU (Daily Stand Up) participation.
+How? by providing a simple command line interface (CLI) which allows me to create, read, update, and delete (CRUD) DSU entries on a daily basis.
+During my DSU, I'm then able to list, recall and share my DSU activities with my team.
+DSU entries are grouped by day and are viewed in simple text format from the command line, in a myriad of ways, to meet my personal needs.
+When viewing DSU entries for a particular day, `dsu` will automatically display the previous day's activities as well, using the typical "what I did yesterday", "What I'm doing today" DSU paradigm.
+If the DSU date I am trying to view falls on a weekend or Monday, `dsu` will automatically display back to and including the weekend and previous Friday (inclusive), so that I can share what I did over the weekend (if anything) and "last" Friday.

+You may want to install it and give it a try.
+If you happen to find `dsu` helpful, give it a star and tell a friend `:)`

 ## Help